Do 3D Printers Use a Lot of Electricity?

 Resin 3D Printers

-- Often require extra equipment like wash and cure stations
+- Often require extra equipment such as wash and cure stations

-For most users, the electricity difference is not significant enough to influence buying decisions.
+For most users, the difference in electricity usage is not large enough to affect buying decisions.

-Do 3D Printers Use More Electricity Than Household Appliances?
+Do 3D Printers Use More Electricity Than Common Appliances?

-No. In most cases, 3D printers use less electricity than many common appliances.
+No. In most cases, 3D printers use less electricity than many common household appliances.

 - Clothes dryers